 Short Story by Percival Campoamor Cruz

-Tatiana Tereshkova, a tall, beautiful ballet dancer had developed and mastered the art of defying gravity.
-If the painter’s medium was the canvas; if the musician’s medium was silence; the ballet dancer’s medium was airspace – how to float in airspace and defy gravity.
+Tatiana Tereshkova, a tall, beautiful ballerina had mastered the art of defying gravity.
+If the painter’s medium was the canvas; if the musician’s medium was silence; Tatiana’s medium was airspace – floating in airspace.

 According to the yogis, one of human beings’ five life forces was buoyancy or udana vayu.
 A living person was buoyant and the one who could master this force could levitate.